In search of a deeper solution

 - Hypnotherapy (combined with CBT techniques) is now widely accepted as being effective at treating depression.

-- Not only can it boost the manner in which we think of ourselves, but it can also address the root causes of depression in the first place, allowing a more permanent solution to be found.
+- Not only can it boost the manner in which we think of ourselves, but it can also address the root causes of depression in the first place, allowing a more long term solution to be found.

 A Swift Solution